DCAN-Labs/HBCD-MADE/docs/source/resources.rst

 4. CleanLine EEGLAB plugin used to estimate line noise in signal [Mullen2012]_.

-5. "Faster" algorithm used in HBCD-MADE for artifact rejection [Nolan2010]_.
+5. FASTER algorithm used in HBCD-MADE for artifact rejection [Nolan2010]_.

 ..
 [Debnath2020] Debnath, R., Buzzell, G. A., Morales, S., Bowers, M. E., Leach, S. C., & Fox, N. A. (2020).
 The Maryland analysis of developmental EEG (MADE) pipeline.
 Psychophysiology, 57(6). `<https://doi.org/10.1111/psyp.13580>`_.